stevecassidy/ald/python/README.txt

 python pronunciation.py -s suffix_rules.txt ../typesetting aus_sampa.lex

+If you wish to limit the heuristic extension to a pre-defined list of target words (to prevent false positives), also use the -t option.
+The target_words file should have one target word per line:

+python pronunciation.py -s suffix_rules.txt -t target_words ../typesetting aus_sampa.lex

 If you wish to incorporate another lexicon, for example the maptask lexicon (maptask_landmarks.txt), use the -l option (the incorporated lexicon will not be subjected to heuristic extension if the -s option